Preparing to Butcher Cornish x Meat Chickens

 - killing cone, optional

-- large stock pot for scalding
+- large stockpot for scalding

 - poultry plucker, optional

-- rags for clean up
+- rags for cleaning up

 For a complete tutorial, read How to Butcher a Chicken and I will walk you through the process, step by step.